vibhash1083/Problem-Solving/SlidingWindow.md

 # Sliding Window
-Given
-Data structure - An array or a string or any sequence.
+Given a data structure - an array or a string or any sequence.
 Find
 1. A list of windows from the array matching certain criteria - candidate solutions
 2. A window among candidate solutions with further constraints

-## Observations
-1. Only linear unidirectional movement is required.
-So, array or string remains primary data structure of the problem.
-2. Auxiliary data struture needs to be determined for finding candidate solutions as well as the unique window among candidates if asked for.

 ## Sample Problem
 https://leetcode.com/problems/minimum-window-substring/